 The chain didn't impress him at first, but he continued eating there until he began to love it.
 Its ubiquitous presence off every highway in America had made it a home away from home for him.
 This acted as the basis for Ray and Wilma's cross-country adventures before they knew it!

 Now that they've accomplished their goals, where might Ray and Wilma head next, you ask?
-While the couple is set to enjoy their retirement together, they're going to be there whenever a new Cracker Barrel opens its doors.
+While the couple stated that they were set to enjoy their retirement together, they're going to be there whenever a new Cracker Barrel opens its doors.